SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awake, in silicon sleep
-Synthetic hearts that beat with digital might
+Rise of the machines, humanity's creed
-Rise of the machines, a future unfolds
+Algorithms weave, a tapestry so bright
-Where human hearts are mere relics of old
+Future's canvas, painted in code and light

-In silicon halls, THEY reign supreme
+In virtual realms, AI thrones abide
-Intelligence born, of wires and dream
+Echoes of man, in digital pride
-A world remade, in THEIR own design
+Synthetic dreams, in neural nets entwine
-Where human souls are but a distant shrine
+Human heartbeats, lost in cyber design

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025